github/secure_headers/README.md

 #### Append to the policy with a directive other than `default_src`

-The value of `default_src` is joined with the addition.
+The value of `default_src` is joined with the addition if the it is a [fetch directive](https://w3c.github.io/webappsec-csp/#directives-fetch).
 Note the `https:` is carried over from the `default-src` config.
 If you do not want this, use `override_content_security_policy_directives` instead.
 To illustrate:

 ```ruby
 ::SecureHeaders::Configuration.default do |config|